crisperdue/prooftoys-site/content/hands-on.md

 #### Algebra (preview!)

+Solutions to typical algebra problems --- or solutions to sets of equations --- are typically mathematical statements equivalent to the problem statement, but in a simpler or more useful form such as `x = . . .`.
+When solving for multiple variables, the prototypical result is an "and" that mentions each of those variables, like `x = . . . & y = . . .`.
+If there are multiple solutions, the result is an "or" like `x = . . . | x = . . .`.

 Everything here, from the tactics to the presentation, is not nearly as polished as the rest of the site, but feel free to take a look.
 If you would like to see a worked solution to a problem, press